longhorn/longhorn/enhancements/20221213-reimplement-longhorn-engine-with-SPDK.md

 When `longhorn-spdk-engine` receive a snapshot request from `instance-manager`, before to proceed all I/O operations over volume's block device `/dev/nvmeXnY` must be stopped to ensure that snapshots over all the replicas contains the same data.
 Actually there is no way to suspend the I/O operations over a block device, so we will have to implement this feature into SPDK.
 But in RAID bdev there are already some private functions to suspend I/O (they will be used for example in base bdev removing), maybe we can use and improve them.
 These functions actually enqueue all the I/O operations received during the suspend time.

-Once received a snapshot request, `longhorn-spdk-engine` will call the JSON-RPC to make a snapshot over all the replicas of the volume involved.
+Once received a snapshot request, `longhorn-spdk-engine` will call the JSON-RPC to make a snapshot over the local replica of the volume involved.
 The snapshot RPC command will ensure to freeze all I/O over the logical volume to be snapshotted, so all pending I/O will be executed before the snapshot.

 SPDK logical volume have a couple of features that we will use:
 * clone, used to create new logical volume based on a snapshot.
 It can be used to revert a volume to a snapshot too, cloning a new volume, deleting the old one and then renaming the new one as the old one